ynkelvin/EmojiFix/README.md

 6. Select the unzipped folder

 ## Any Problem?
 Add issue to the repository.
-Thank!
+Thanks!